- Audiovisual Production, Lighting Moore PA Hire

 Search our directory

-At first glance, urban farming and mobile app games might not have much in common.
+NEW YORK At first glance, urban farming and mobile app games might not have much in common.
 But an event promoting the new Farm Heroes Saga game combined the two popular pastimes by planting a pop-up farm in Manhattan.

 Hay bale seating, veggie-centric catering, and tin cans holding flower arrangements set a country tone in the city at the #BeAFarmHero Urban Farming Pop-Up April 9 from King, creator of the mega-hit Candy Crush Saga.